Army MOS 18x: Your Fast Track to Special Forces

 A soldier in an 18X military occupational specialty (MOS) is shown advancing through various training and leadership opportunities within the army

-As an Army 18X Special Forces candidate, you’re embarking on an exciting and challenging career path.
-Your journey begins with basic training and advanced individual training, followed by the grueling Special Forces Assessment and Selection (SFAS) course.
+Your journey will begin with basic combat training, followed by advanced individual training and the rigorous Special Forces Assessment and Selection (SFAS) course.

-If you pass SFAS, you’ll move on to the Special Forces Qualification Course (SFQC).
-This intensive training will prepare you for your role as a Green Beret.
-You’ll develop skills in weapons, tactics, language, and cultural awareness.
+This comprehensive training will equip you for your future role as a Green Beret, where you will refine your skills in weaponry, tactics, language, and cultural awareness.

 • Sergeant (E-5)